-OperaEncounter currently includes two programs: OperaAccess and Opera@School.
-Since OperaEncounter’s inception in 2007, over 12,000 students have participated from local districts, especially in the inner-city area of downtown Long Beach.
+OperaEncounter currently includes three programs: LBOMG! (for college students), OperaAccess (for high school and college students) and Opera@School (for elementary, middle school and high school students).
+Since OperaEncounter’s inception in 2007, over 28,000 students have participated from local districts, especially in the inner-city areas of Long Beach and greater Los Angeles.

-For an annual membership of just $49, members enjoy a number of exclusive perks and privileges, including:
+LBO invites college and university students to join LBOMG!
+(Long Beach Opera Musicians’ Group).
+For an annual membership of just $45, members enjoy a number of exclusive perks and privileges, including:

-- Exclusive meet-ups following each performance with Dr. Kevin St. Clair, LBO's Education Coordinator, where students can hang out with other LBOMG! members and talk about LBO's latest OUT OF BOUNDS experience.
+- Exclusive meet-ups following each performance with fellow LBOMGers and Dr. Kevin to talk about LBO's latest production.

-LBO offers junior high students a live opera performance of The Diary of Anne Frank composed by Grigori Frid along with an interactive workshop introducing students to opera and a discussion with a Holocaust survivor.
-Teachers are provided with a resource packet, which includes additional lesson plans and activities to enhance the learning experience for students.
+LBO offers junior high students a live opera performance of The Diary of Anne Frank by Grigori Frid, along with an interactive workshop introducing students to opera and a powerful discussion with an actual Holocaust survivor!
+Teachers are provided with a resource packet that includes additional lesson plans and activities to enhance the learning experience for students.

-Both Opera@School programs are recognized by the LA County Commission for the Arts for meeting the CA Education Standards for 8th graders concurrently in all subjects such as visual and performing arts, language arts, history, and social science.
-Click here to see our listing with detailed info about the program, including its alignment with California content standards.
+Opera@School programs are recognized by the LA County Commission for the Arts for meeting the CA Education Standards in subjects including visual and performing arts, language arts, history, and social science.
+Click here to see our listing with detailed info about the programs, including alignment with California content standards.

 OperaEncounter needs you!

-Help inspire the next generation of opera audiences and artists through your generous donation or sign up as a volunteer.
+Help inspire the next generation of opera audiences and artists!

-Reserve your performance or sign up to volunteer with Dr. Kevin St. Clair, Education Coordinator, at 562.432.5934 or via email here.
+Reserve your performance with Dr. Kevin St. Clair, Associate Director of Engagement, at 562.432.5934 or via email here.

 HELP BRING OPERA AND THE ARTS INTO SCHOOLS!